eapearson/kbase-sdk-module-service-widget-demo/docs/api/index.md

 <table><tr><td>version: 0.1.0</td></tr></table>

-The WidgetDemo is a KBase SDK-compatible dynamic service for demonstrating the ability to provide widgets in a dynamic service.
+The ServiceWidgetDemo is a KBase SDK-compatible dynamic service for demonstrating the ability to provide widgets in a dynamic service.

 <a name="header_terms-of-service"></a>